 Ingredients

-• 2 tbsp rice wine or rice vinegar
+- 2 tablespoon rice wine (or rice vinegar)

 Instructions

-1. Wash tomatoes and cut in to wedges.
-Soak bean sprouts in water, and wash and drain.
-Slice ginger
+- Prep Ingredients – Wash and cut tomatoes into wedges.
+Soak bean sprouts in water, rinse, and drain.
+Slice the ginger.

-4. Add bean sprouts, and allow to cook another 10 minutes.
-Add salt to taste.
+- Add Bean Sprouts – Add bean sprouts and cook another 10 minutes.
+Season with salt to taste.

-5. Remove from heat and serve.
-You can sprinkle with chopped green onions if you desire.
+- Serve – Remove from heat and serve hot.
+Garnish with chopped green onions if desired.

 Nutrition Information: